ustas-eth/ledger-offline-sign/README.md

 <video src="https://github.com/user-attachments/assets/9ebd56b8-d263-458e-89fd-990d859fa020" controls></video>

+> **Warning**: This tool is in beta.
+Please use it with caution and verify every transaction manually before broadcasting.

 ## What

 This is a tool that allows you to sign an offline Ethereum (or L2) transaction using Ledger (tested with Nano X) with full control of the transaction data.